 Jennifer Galvão is a writer and teacher from New York.
 She has an MFA in fiction from the University of Michigan.
+She teaches and edits at Kenyon College.

 She is the 2023-2025 Kenyon Review Fiction Fellow.